 - For more on the Greco-Persian wars, see: Green, Peter, and Peter Green.
 1996.
 The Greco-Persian Wars.
 Berkeley: University of California Press.

 - For more on the Delian League, see: Fine, John Van Antwerp.
 1983.
 The Ancient Greeks: A Critical History.
 Cambridge, Mass.: Harvard Univ.
 Pr.

 - For more on this plague, see: Kagan, Donald.
 1998.
 Pericles of Athens and the Birth of Democracy.
 New York: Free Press, pg.
 249.

-- For more on the battles of Cleon and Athens against Sparta, see: Pritchard, David, ed.
+- For more on Cleon and Athens's battles against Sparta, see Pritchard, David, ed.
 2010.
 War, Democracy and Culture in Classical Athens.
 Cambridge ; New York: Cambridge University Press, pg.
 83.

 - For more on the last phases of the war against Sparta, see: Powell, Anton.
 2016.
 Athens and Sparta: Constructing Greek Political and Social History from 478 BC.
 Third edition.
 Milton Park, Abingdon, Oxon: Routledge.

 - For more on Athens' impact, see: Waterfield, Robin.
 2004.
 Athens: A History, from Ancient Ideal to Modern City.
 New York, NY: Basic Books.